TritonDataCenter/rfd/rfd/0124/README.md

 wishing to practice incident response could develop their incident response skills in a low-risk environment.

-This RFD proposes This RFD proposes sets of concrete steps for responding to an incident in a production Manta deployment.
+This RFD proposes sets of concrete steps for responding to an incident in a production Manta deployment.
 For the most part, this generally fleshes out what much of the team is already doing.
 This RFD proposes one change from the current process, which is the introduction of the role of